-John Madejski Fine Rooms, Burlington House
+The John Madejski Fine Rooms, Burlington House

 Join us once a month for coffee and conversation to discuss artworks from our permanent collection.

-Meet at the Royal Academy of Arts
+The Reynolds Room, Burlington House, Royal Academy of Arts

 Join us for a free creative workshop for children with special educational needs and their family and friends.